YuvalGlizerin/Postrix/services/backoffice/OAUTH_EPHEMERAL_SETUP.md

 ## Solution

-We use an **OAuth proxy pattern** where ephemeral environments redirect to production for authentication, then rely on shared session cookies to maintain authentication state.
+We use an **OAuth popup pattern** where ephemeral environments open production's OAuth flow in a popup window, then rely on shared session cookies to maintain authentication state.

 ### How It Works